josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/☕🫖_uk_gov_national_security_risk.md

 🏮 [Return to 🪬 Radicalisation & Extremism](../README.md)

-*Survivors radiate soverignity.
+*Survivors radiate sovereignty.
 Compassion is the extremis of survival.*

 _Last updated: 2025-08-30_